Investment Calculator

 Real Rate of Return=1+Nominal Rate1+Inflation Rate1Real\;Rate\;of\;Return = \frac{1 + Nominal\;Rate}{1 + Inflation\;Rate} - 1

-Use real rates of return for more accurate long-term planning
+Use real rates of return if you want a more accurate long-term purchasing-power estimate.

 5. Frequently Asked Questions